noah-corbett/increasing_subsequence_generator/README.md

-Simple recursive MATLAB function to generate all increasing subsequences bounded by an integer with a desired length.
+THIS IS REPO IS A TEST

-Publishing this as a toy example to help me learn GitHub.
+Here's a simple recursive MATLAB function to generate all increasing subsequences bounded by an integer with a desired length.